Committees

 Overview

 The Cultural Events Committee's mission is to bring together University and Idaho communities through rich cultural activities.
-The Committee sponsors artistic, intellectual, and cultural events that enrich campus and community experiences and that link people of different backgrounds through common interest.
+The Committee sponsors artistic, intellectual, and cultural events that enrich campus and community experiences and that link people of different backgrounds through common interests.

 The committee has two grant programs that are used to help sponsor appropriate events.